 Temperature tolerance variables

-To assess the impact of extreme heat on plants, we measured three vegetative variables (cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS).) and two reproductive variables (the propensity for pollen grains to germinate (GERM) and the growth rate of pollen tubes (PTGR).
-We measured each variable on each plant in two temperature treatments, hot treatment (acronym preceded by “H”) and an extreme cold treatment (acronym preceded by “C”).
+To assess the impact of extreme heat on plants, we measured three vegetative variables (cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS). and two reproductive variables (the propensity for pollen grains to germinate (GERM) and the growth rate of pollen tubes (PTGR).
+We measured each variable on each plant in three temperature treatments, hot treatment (acronym preceded by “H”), an extreme cold treatment (acronym preceded by “C”) and control conditions.

 CMS was calculated according to the protocol from Gajanayake et al. (2011) and Fang and To (2016).
 Ion leakage from leaf material exposed to either heat (HCMS: 55°C water bath for ten minutes) or cold (CCMS: -18°C) was measured using an electrical conductivity probe and compared to the conductivity of leaf material in control (27°C) and maximum damage (98°C) treatments.
 Difference in chlorophyll content (CHPL) of leaves was estimated, as in Gitelson et al., (1998) for material exposed to either a hot temperature treatment (HCHPL: 60°C for 1 hr) or a cold temperature treatment (CCHPL: 4°C for 1 hr followed by -18°C for 1 hr) using a chlorophyll meter (Opti-Sciences CCM-300).
 The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area.
 Chlorophyll content before and after treatments was used to estimate the difference in chlorophyll content in mg/m2.
 PS was a measure of the effects of temperature treatments on the photosynthetic capabilities of leaves.
-PS was estimated as the ratio of net photosynthetic rates before and after a temperature treatment (HPS: 33°C, CPS: 10°C for 48 hrs).
+PS was estimated as the ratio of net photosynthetic rates before and after a temperature treatment (HPS: 33°C, CPS: 10°C for 48 hrs) based on leaf measurements made with a Licor.
 More detailed methods are available in the Supporting Information.

-We focused on two pollen traits for estimates of male thermotolerance during the reproductive stage: 1) the propensity for pollen grains to germinate (pollen germination) and 2) the growth rate of pollen tubes while exposed to a range of temperatures.
+We focused on two pollen traits for estimates of male thermotolerance during the reproductive stage: 1) the propensity for pollen grains to germinate (GERM) and 2) the growth rate of pollen tubes while exposed to a range of temperatures (PTGR).
 We paired measurements of pollen traits from plants in the north and south by sampling mature anthers of plants flowering simultaneously.
 Pollen from each flower in a pair was dispersed over five petri dishes containing the mixture described in experiment 1 (3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3).
 The dusted plates were each placed at one of the five temperature treatments (10°C, 20°C, 25°C, 30°C, 40°C) for 16 hours.
 Four pictures of each plate were taken using a compound microscope (Leica DM500 microscope, Leica ICC50 HD camera) and the LAS EZ 2.1.0 software.
 We measured pollen germination (Germ) for each plate by counting the number of pollen grains per image that had produced pollen tubes and dividing that count by the total number of pollen grains observed.
 Pollen tube growth rate (PTGR) was calculated by dividing the length of the 20 longest pollen tubes measured using ImageJ (Schneider et al. 2012) by the time allowed for growth (16 hours).
 Detailed methods provided in the Supporting Information.
-Each experimental plant was cut back to soil level and stored at 4°C for 3-9 months.
+Each experimental plant was cut back to soil level and rhizomes were stored at 4°C for 3-9 months.

 Data Analysis